 Table 5.
-Spectrum Control GUI elements
+Spectrum Control Base GUI elements

-GUI Element Description

-\oplus This is the Add button.
-Click this button to add a new object (server, storage service, array, etc).
+GUI Element Description \oplus This is the Add button.
+Click this button to add a new object (server, storage service, system, etc).
 This is the Edit button, which is displayed when the mouse pointer is moved over an object.
-Click this button to configure the object (array, pool, server, etc) or remove it.
+Click this button to configure the object (system, pool, server, etc) or remove it.
 This is the Home button.
-Click this button to display the home screen (Spaces/Services and Arrays panes).

-= This is the Settings button.
-Use this button to access the Settings menu to:

-Define storage credentials

-Manage certificates

-Add and change the Spectrum Control users

-Add and edit storage spaces

-Collect logs

-Display version number of Spectrum Control and included applications

-Access product documentation

-\otimes This is the Remove button.
-Click this button to remove a storage space from the Space List or delete a user from the User List.
-These lists are available in the Settings menu.
+Click this button to display the home screen (Spaces/Services and Storage Systems panes). = This is the Settings button.
+Use this button to access the Settings menu to: Define storage credentials Manage certificates Add and change the Spectrum Control Base users Add and edit storage spaces Collect logs Display version number of Spectrum Control Base and included applications Access product documentation \otimes This is the Remove button.
+Click this button to remove a storage element or delete a user from the User List.

 Table 5.
-Spectrum Control GUI elements (continued)
+Spectrum Control Base GUI elements (continued)

 GUI Element Description ?
 This is the Help button.
-Click this button display the Welcome page, which is also available after login. \odot These are the right and left navigation pointers.
-They indicate if additional panes are available to the right or to the left of the current display.
+Click this button to display the Welcome page, which is also available after login. \odot These are the right and left navigation pointers.
+They indicate if additional panes are available to the right or to the left of the current display. a This is the Resource Attach button.
+It is available, when an unattached storage resource is selected in a Storage Resources table.
+Click this button to attach the storage resource to a previously selected storage service. \bigcirc This is the Resource Detach button.
+It is available, when an attached storage resource is selected in a Storage Resources table.
+Click this button to detach the storage resource from a previously selected storage service.